mozilla/uniffi-rs/docs/diplomat-and-macros.md

 find it, but asking UniFFI to parse this and all dependent crates to auto-discover them probably is not going to be viable.

-### Why is this considered a limition for UniFFI but not diplomat?
+### Why is this considered a limitation for UniFFI but not diplomat?

 As mentioned above, diplomat considers the limitation described above as an intentional design feature.
 By limiting where FFI types can be described, there's no risk of changes made "far away"